 In May 2022, the New York State Senate and General Assembly passed Senate Bill S5473D and Assembly Bill 7737B, respectively, which are each entitled "An act to amend the real property actions and proceedings law, the general obligations law and the civil practice law and rules, in relation to the rights of parties involved in actions commenced upon real property related instruments".
 On December 30, 2022, the Governor of the State of New York signed this bill into law as the New York Foreclosure Abuse Prevention Act (the "FAPA").
 The FAPA may make completing a foreclosure action in New York more difficult.
 In particular, the FAPA prohibits the unilateral tolling or re-setting of the six-year statute of limitations to commence a foreclosure action, even in cases where de-acceleration of a foreclosure filing is sought to put a loss mitigation solution in place.
 In the case of a subsequent default, the FAPA may make it more likely that the six-year statute of limitations will run before a foreclosure action can be commenced, which could lead to unenforceability of certain mortgage loans in New York state.
 The FAPA's provisions are retroactive.
 Accordingly, for mortgage loans for which a foreclosure action had been commenced prior to the enactment of the FAPA, the effects of the changes related to the statute of limitations and other foreclosure provisions may interfere with the enforceability of such mortgage loans.
 The effect of the FAPA may be to reduce payments in respect of the Notes.
-As of the Cut-off Date, approximately 2.93% of the Reference Obligations by Cut-off Date Balance are secured by mortgaged properties located in New York.
+As of the Cut-off Date, approximately 5.05% of the Reference Obligations by Cut-off Date Balance are secured by mortgaged properties located in New York.

-Delays in the Foreclosure Process May Result in Delays or Reductions in Payments on the Notes bankruptcy filings and challenges based on technical grounds such as on alleged defects in the mortgage loan documents and alleged defects in the documents under which the mortgage loan was securitized.
+Delays in the Foreclosure Process May Result in Delays or Reductions in Payments on the Notes

+Delays in conducting foreclosures of mortgage loans that are Reference Obligations may result in delays or reductions in payments on the Notes.
+There are many factors that may delay the foreclosure process with respect to any particular mortgage loan, including but not limited to, legal actions brought by the mortgagor including bankruptcy filings and challenges based on technical grounds such as on alleged defects in the mortgage loan documents and alleged defects in the documents under which the mortgage loan was securitized.
 A number of such challenges by mortgagors have been successful in delaying or preventing foreclosures and it is possible that there will be an increase in the number of successful challenges to foreclosures by mortgagors.